joseyskindaweird/joseyskindaweird/README.md

 # Hello there!
 I make shell scripts and stuff.

-I'm not very active, but you'll see me once or twice
+I'm not very active here on the Github, but you'll see me.

 ### You can contact me using these social media services below
+I use these more often

-Discord: strange_being
+Discord: joseythestrangeone

 Twitter/X: [@astrangetrans](https://twitter.com/astrangetrans)